 Guide to blood tests in rheumatology

-· Please perform both ESR and CRP if querying rheumatological conditions as discrepancy can be useful information.
+- Please perform, CRP (and consider PV if CRP normal) as discrepancy can be useful information.

 Anti-CCP ( Anticycylic citrullinated peptide)